-Some patients may go home with the following:
+Some people may go home with:

 - A Foley® catheter to drain urine from the bladder

 - An ostomy, or an opening made in the wall of the abdomen to drain urine or stool (feces)